 However, I struggled in the tight passages, feeling the air and the rocks a suffocating atmosphere around me.
 One part of the passage was named the Decapitation, a narrow passage between rocks wide enough for a neck to pass through.
 You had to go through with your body underneath and head above and slide your neck in between, holding your life jacket down and out of the way to leave enough space.
 After demonstrating Pete was on the other side encouraging us through.
 I slid through painfully slow, holding onto my life jacket as I tried to breathe slowly and controlled, feeling the rock against the front of my neck.
 Relaying it now people ask me why, if there’s room for your body underneath, you wouldn’t just go under completely.
 In dry periods you probably could, however the rock meets the water, and if your buoyancy vest is functional then you wouldn’t be able to get down enough into the water to move under it.
 Guess you trust that someone who does it every day knows the way it needs to be done.
 I’m not looking forward to tackling it again on the way back.

-At several points through the trek we pause for Pete to show us earthenware left by the Mayan’s and explain the ceremonies they were used for.
+At several points through the trek we pause for Pete to show us earthenware left and explain the Mayan ceremony they were used for.
 They are all broken, not by time but by the Mayan themselves, as they believed if left complete they could house souls and spirits.
 The Maya used caves because they believed it brought them closer to the gods and some relics are well beyond the reach of the light.
-They feared to come so deep, that they came so far into the ATM cave speaks of the seriousness of the rituals and their increasing desperation.
+They feared to come so deep believing it the gateway to the underworld, that they came so far into the ATM cave speaks of the seriousness of the rituals and their increasing desperation.
 Many date back to the same time when changed weather patterns prevented the Maya from cultivating the crops required to feed their population, and the rituals were likely praying to the gods to bring them rain.
 It must have been terrifying to venture down here with only the light of a burning torch as a guide, without the knowledge of where the next footstep might land.

 Our foray culminates within the upper chamber, where we must remove our shoes to walk on designated points of the rocks in only our socks to prevent damaging the cave floor.
 Despite the huge expanse of the chamber and its high ceiling, the air is stifling and thick and one of our group borders on panic saying she can’t breathe.
 I’m struggling myself but helping to calm her gives me something to focus on instead.
 One of my shoes has been painfully compressing a toenail since early in the cave, and it is somewhat of a relief to remove the pressure.